 Something that will help inform your marketing, website and future iterations to your website is a tracking tool.
 Before you go live, make sure you have the following applications integrated as part of your website:

 Reaudit, reaudit and reaudit!

-Once your website is live, it’s essential that you continue to monitor the progress regularly.
+Once your website is live, it’s essential that you continue to monitor its progress regularly.
 It’s not about taking a quick peek in the first few weeks of your new website, it’s about constantly reviewing and updating your website to ensure that you’re maximising not only the ROI of the website itself, but also your marketing efforts.

-There are plenty of tools out there (free, freemium and paid!) that will allow you to monitor and report on the success of your website, so make sure you’re using these consistently to maximise the potential of your website.
+There are plenty of tools out there (free, freemium and paid) that will allow you to monitor and report on the success of your website, so make sure you’re using these consistently to maximise the potential of your website.

 We know this might sound like a lot of hard work, but we’ve seen time and time again how SEO efforts can make or break a new website.
 Need a hand?
-Our team are here to help, so get in touch today for a cup of coffee and a chat about SEO.
+Our team is here to help, so get in touch today for a cup of coffee and a chat about SEO.